Sustainable Living Media Information

 Content update and website modernised for 2017

-New users register every day from across NZ, not just from within member council areas, but only in the member areas are they entitled to free access to learning guides.
+New users register every day from across NZ, not just from within member council areas, but only in member areas are they entitled to free access to learning guides.
 Individual nine-month subscription is an option from January 2017 onwards in parts of NZ where the council is not (yet) a subscribing member.
 Further councils will be recruited for 2017-2018 financial year.

 Paris agreement welcomed and prompts personal actions here in NZ